APOLLO

 Compared to academic settings, the industry trains large language models (LLMs) with significantly longer context windows (1k-8k tokens) and on hundreds of billions of tokens.

-Both APOLLO and APOLLO-Mini demonstrate superior performance compared to AdamW, while drastically reducing optimizer memory usage—by as much as 1/8 or even 1/1024 of AdamW’s requirements.
+Both APOLLO and APOLLO-Mini demonstrate superior performance compared to AdamW, while drastically reducing optimizer memory usageβby as much as 1/8 or even 1/1024 of AdamWβs requirements.
 Moreover, these methods tend to exhibit even stronger performance in later stages, when more training tokens are involved.
 This makes them a highly promising option for partial LLM pre-training scenarios involving long context windows and trillions of training tokens.

 Figure 3: Perplexity curves of the LLaMA-350M model trained in a long-context window setting.

-.
+The command of training LLaMA-7B model on single GPU as provided within scripts/single_gpu.
 With 1 batch size, the following scripts can pre-train a LLaMA-7B model within 11GB memory (tested on a single A100 GPU)

 Now we support APOLLO in LLaMA-Factory.
-We have added a test in the examples/extras/apollo
+We have added a test in the examples/extras/apollo directory.

 We conducted a comparative evaluation with GaLore by fine-tuning models and testing on the MMLU task.